With summer in full swing, many horses will be feeling the heat.

 Don’t underestimate how much heat stress can be caused when travelling.
 Ensure all windows are open and, if necessary, leave earlier in the day to avoid hotter temperatures and heavy traffic.
 When you arrive, it may be cooler for your horse to stand outside in shade rather than on the lorry.

 Water is an excellent cooling strategy, especially after your horse has competed or for use between rounds/classes.
 Use a bucket, hose or large sponge to dowse your horse all over and repeat several times.
-When finished it is best to scrape the water lightly to remove excess and improve evaporation (which takes heat away).
+When finished it is generally considered best to scrape the water lightly to remove excess and improve evaporation (which takes heat away).

 Installing a fan (both in the stable and in your lorry) can help to move the air and will really help cool a wet horse after exercise.
 Just be sure they can’t reach the wires!